a-chris/faenz/README.md

 - [x] Release public Docker images
 - [x] Make Faenz hostable on [Render](https://render.com)
 - [x] Screenshots, presentation and demo of Faenz
+- [x] Remove the NodeJS dependency by using a multi-stage Docker build
+- [-] Dark theme
-- [ ] Dark theme
+- [ ] Generate two docker images: one for SQLite, one for MySQL
 - [ ] Support import and export of data, also compatible with Plausible exports
-- [ ] Allow to collect extra and complex fields
+- [ ] Allow collecting extra and complex fields
 - [ ] Configurable charts (hide or add some charts)
-- [ ] Remove the NodeJS dependency by using a multi-stage Docker build
 - [ ] Improve UI, design, fonts, colors
 - [ ] Test if Faenz works with Heroku Postgres free-tier and in general with Prostgres database